svenklingel/spatial-visualization-app/README.md

-The app uses Streamlit and GeoPandas to visualize user-provided WGS84 (EPSG:4326) GeoJSON files.
+This app is developed using the Spiral Model and utilizes Streamlit and GeoPandas to visualize user-provided WGS84 (EPSG:4326) GeoJSON files.

 ## Features
 - Visualize spatial data